Monday, March 28, 2016

 Jim Harrison, 1937 – 2016

 The legal provenance of this image is obscure.
-Should the owner desire its removal, speak & consider that done.
+Should the owner object, I'll remove it.

 To the photographer, well done indeed.